-Trump targets climate as part of 31% EPA cut
+Trump budget chief on climate: 'waste of your money'

 Discussions have been ongoing for weeks regarding these cuts, which are expected to include grants to states aimed at protecting air, water and land.

-Mick Mulvaney, Trump's director of the Office of Management and Budget, said Wednesday that "core functions of the EPA can be satisfied with this budget," but officials at the EPA disagree.
+Mulvaney Wednesday that "core functions of the EPA can be satisfied with this budget," but agency advocates disagree.

 "It is a sad day when a group of millionaires and billionaires in Washington can decide what's best for America's health and environment," said John O'Grady, head of the union that represents EPA employees.
 "How can this administration tell America that we will have clean air and clean water with a 25% reduction in US EPA's budget?"